Promoting British Values at Cheadle Primary School

 These important values are reinforced regularly and in the following ways:

 ‘respect for democracy and support for participation in the democratic process’.

 - Children learn how they can influence decision making through the democratic process.
 This can be seen through the election process and work in both the School Council and Eco Warrior Club.
 Children have the opportunity to have their voice heard and are involved in the decision making processes of the school.
 The council is genuinely able to effect change within our school.

 - Through the annual pupil questionnaire, children’s opinion is respected and we act upon the information received.

 - Both our PSHCE and SEAL curriculum encourage all aspects of respect for democracy and the democratic process.
 In Key Stage Two, each House team elects a House Captain and a Vice Captain who work hard on behalf of their team throughout the year.

 - Individual children are appointed to posts of responsibility both in the classroom such as classroom monitors, librarians and cloakroom officers and across the school such as office duties and assembly monitors.

 ‘respect for the basis on which the law is made and applies in England’ and ‘support for equality of opportunity for all’.

 - The importance of laws, whether they are those that govern the class, the school, or the country, are consistently reinforced at Cheadle Primary School.
 Pupils are taught the rules from an early age in the Foundation Stage.
-Each class and Key Stage have an agreed set of rules and a class charter contract which the children have all been consulted on.
+Each class and Key Stage have an agreed set of rules and a class charter contract on which the children have all been consulted.

 - The children are aware of the consequences of not following the rules in their school community.
 The children learn to understand the difference between right and wrong in all aspects of school life throughout the day.